-- Construction is currently scheduled to begin in July 2015.
+- Construction to retrofit the Vashon Trestle is scheduled to begin in June 2015.

 WSF will seismically brace the entire Vashon ferry terminal timber trestle, which is a framework of timber that serves as the holding lanes, and pedestrian and vehicular lanes to/from the ramps to the ferry.

 The existing timber trestle constructed in 1957 is at risk of collapse in the event of an earthquake.
 The project will bring the entire timber trestle up to current seismic code and allow access to and from the island in the event of an earthquake.